back to home

 Units

 Units can be Internal, which the boys sit during the school term once that topic has been taught, or External.
-In Mathematics the externals are done during a three hour exam in November, and cover three units each.
+In Mathematics the externals are done during a three hour exam in November, and cover two units (Year 11) or three units (Years 12 and 13).

 Grades